aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ## Overview

-To help IT Support understand your device faster, you may be asked to run the Support Info Tool during a support request.
+To help IT Support understand your device faster, you may be asked to run the IT Diagnostic Tool during a support request.

 The tool creates a text report with basic technical information about your computer.
 This helps you provide the details IT Support needs to understand your device and continue troubleshooting.